linux4sam/at91bootstrap/README.txt

 main application from specified boot media: NAND FLASH, serial FLASH (both AT25-compatible of DataFlash), serial EEPROM, SD Card, etc. to main memory and to start it.

+AT91Bootstrap 4 is the next milestone for AT91Bootstrap, which adds the support for devices instead of boards, and full implementation for each device's external memory support and serial connection.

+Supported AT91 Devices:
+- SAM9X60
+- SAMA5D2
+- SAMA5D3
+- SAMA5D4
+- SAMA7G5

 1 Host Setup
 ================================================================================